8 Social Skills for Kids: The Secret to Making Friends Easily

 Children with social skills may be more at risk of being bullied or victimized by peers.
 Their challenges in understanding social dynamics and self-expression may make them targets for unfavorable outcomes.

-Strong social skills are appreciated in school and professional settings, which opens up academic and career opportunities.
-A child who struggles in this area might be unable to participate in extracurricular activities, function in a team, or speak clearly in professional settings like job interviews.
+Strong social skills are highly valued in both academic and professional settings, which can open up numerous academic and career opportunities.
+A child who struggles in this area may be unable to participate in extracurricular activities, function effectively in a team, or speak clearly in professional settings, such as job interviews.

 Long-term poor social skills problems can raise the likelihood of mental health problems like anxiety, sadness, or social anxiety disorder.
 Distress on a psychological level may result from the detrimental effects on their relationships.